Tuesday, August 20, 2024

 • Lots of Ukraine flags and other signs of sympathy for the cause (a bridge in Inverness lit up in blue and gold as well.)
 I was wearing a Jinjer T-shirt one day in Edinburgh which caused a Norwegian man to approach and ask if I was Ukrainian.
 I saw more in Scotland than England, along with EU flags in Scotland.

 • In general the standard for service speed in the UK is slower than in the US (as is true for most countries.)
-We are people who wamt fast service even compared to other Americans ("don't waste.your time pretending you're our friend,. bring the food out quickly and bebas cranky as you want!")
-This admittedly got to us and we walked out if a restaurant in Perth for.thus reason and got KFC instead.
+We are people who value speed over other aspects of service, even compared to other Americans ("don't waste your time pretending you're our friend, bring the food out quickly and be as cranky as you want!"
+Hence why we like Asian restaurants.)
+This admittedly got to us and we walked out if a restaurant in Perth for this reason and got KFC instead.
 My wife theorizes that our faster service may be one benefit of US tipping culture.

 • To ensure plastic bottle caps are recycled along with the bottle, apparently by UK law they are physically attached to the bottle.
-I hate this because it interferes with drinking soda while you drive.
+I hate this because it interferes with drinking soda while you drive - either you have to constantly push the bottle cap out of the way, or you tear it off the ring but the little piece of plastic pokes your lip.

 • The parallels between Britian and Japan are many.
 One of the ones that has always amazed me is that here we have this nation, on track to be a global power, but until a bit over three centuries ago, could not even control the north end of its own island.
 (That statement applies equally to both Great Britain and Japan.)